This blog was originally published on June 7, 2018.

 Utilizing Permission Sets

 Sometimes Salesforce Admins will create multiple custom profiles to grant permissions to groups of users.
-These can include enabling additional abilities to transfer or delete object records when the profile only allows read/write/create.
-Having too many profiles can be difficult to manage and cause troubleshooting issues.
+These can include enabling additional abilities to transfer or delete object records when the profile only allows read, write, and create access.
+We recommend not to have too many profiles, as it can be difficult to manage and cause troubleshooting issues.

 Salesforce Permission Sets allow the administrator to grant additional access to certain users within a profile, eliminating the need to numerous profiles with similar abilities.